 8. Place frozen fruit into a freezer bag with a tablespoon of Greek yoghurt, ready to pop into the blender for a delicious smoothie.

-9. Bananas can be frozen with their skins on to save you having to prepare them pre-freeze.
+9. Bananas can be frozen with their skins on to save you from having to prepare them pre-freeze.
 They are then perfect when added to smoothies or milkshakes on your return.